akash-network/provider-playbooks/README.md

 #### Provider Role

 `provider_name`: The name of your Akash provider .
-`provider_version`: The version of the Akash provider to deploy.
+`provider_version`: The version of the Akash provider CRDs to deploy.
 `akash1_address`: Your Akash wallet address
 Refer [here](https://github.com/akash-network/provider-playbooks/blob/main/roles/provider/README.md#configuration-variables) for optional variables that can be customized.